nikhilbudhia2297/LLD-BettingApp/README.md

-# BoilerPlate
+# Betting App : LLD
-A basic setup for creating http server in node js
+Machine Coding : An app for betting